jjuinni/Portfolio/Coursework/README.md

 2/3 in progress
 - [Certificate]()
 - [Course reference](https://www.coursera.org/specializations/statistics-with-python?)
-- Learning concepts of statistical analysis, where data come from, what types of data can be collected, study data design, data management, and how to effectively carry out data exploration and visualization.
+- Description: Learning concepts of statistical analysis, where data come from, what types of data can be collected, study data design, data management, and how to effectively carry out data exploration and visualization.

 </details>